OpenTranslationBible/open-bible/en-GB/43.John/md/john-18.md

 ## John 18:27

-Peter denied it again, and immediately a rooster crowed.
+Peter denied it again, and at that moment a rooster crowed.

 ---